-While most, if not all, of these challenges are well-suited to the strengths of the managed services model (speed, agility, flexibility, virtualization), as noted earlier, many finance and accounting functions were leveraging this new labor model well before the pandemic materialized.
+While most, if not all, of these challenges are well-suited to the strengths of the managed services model (speed, agility, flexibility, virtualisation), as noted earlier, many finance and accounting functions were leveraging this new labor model well before the pandemic materialised.
 They deployed the model to quickly ramp up new capabilities, operate in a leaner fashion, scale up and down more cost-effectively, and enhance resilience.

 Crises have a way of accelerating changes looming on the horizon, and the pandemic has certainly had this effect on finance departments as CFOs seek ways to swiftly address a steady procession of complex and unique challenges.
 Following are situations CFOs and finance departments have faced as a result of the COVID-19 global pandemic:

 - Government-mandated lockdowns that close offices: Throughout a large part of the world, government-mandated lockdowns have halted mission-critical finance and accounting operations for many companies.
 There are numerous instances in which employees cannot work in their offices and do not have access to the connectivity, hardware and infrastructure required to work remotely.
 These office closures, combined with an inability to stand up virtual teams, can prevent finance functions from processing hundreds of millions of dollars in transactions each day.
 That makes it necessary for a managed services solution that can bring teams of 20, 50 or more specialists online as soon as possible to sustain and adjust (up or down) those operations for an unknown duration.